Agentic-Insights/codebase-context-spec/CODEBASE-CONTEXT.md

 3. AI models should consider all relevant context files, prioritizing more specific contexts when appropriate.
 4. There is no strict overriding; AI judges context relevance based on the query or task.

-## 6. The .contexignore File
+## 6. The .contextignore File

-The `.contexignore` file, placed in the project root, excludes files or directories from context consideration.
+The `.contextignore` file, placed in the project root, excludes files or directories from context consideration.

 ### Syntax